xiaozongyang/VictoriaLogs/docs/victorialogs/cluster.md

 The client TLS certificate must be specified at `vlinsert` and `vlselect` nodes via `-storageNode.tlsCertFile` and `-storageNode.tlsKeyFile` command-line flags.

-By default the system-wide [root CA certificates](https://en.wikipedia.org/wiki/Root_certificate) are used for verifying client TLS certificates.
+By default, the system-wide [root CA certificates](https://en.wikipedia.org/wiki/Root_certificate) are used for verifying client TLS certificates.
 The `-mtlsCAFile` command-line flag can be used at `vlstorage` for pointing to custom root CA certificates.

 See also [generic mTLS docs for VictoriaLogs](https://docs.victoriametrics.com/victorialogs/#mtls).